Iteration 10: Distribution using Broker II

 Deliveries:

-1. Develop on a feature branch named "iteration10" and release using a merge request.
+1. Develop on a feature branch named "iteration10" and release using a merge.

 2. Document your group's work by following the requirements defined in the iteration 10 report template (pdf) (LaTeX source)